Our expertise

 A quality control specific to each collection is carried out on a few samples.
 This protocol, resulting from more than 45 years of experience, validates the quality of the whole batch.

-The rate of loss of ceramics that do not comply with the “JAMET professional quality” charter from the start of shaping to the end of firing is less than 1% including the prototypes , which in pottery craftsmanship is exceptional.
+The loss rate of ceramics not conforming to the "JAMET professional quality" charter from the beginning of shaping to the end of firing is less than 1% including prototypes, which is exceptional in the pottery craft.

 Pottery JAMET, ships its production throughout France and for export by land, sea and air freight according to the quantities and deadlines desired.